A guide to fitness to practise

 - concerns about a social worker’s knowledge of the English language

-Serious shortcomings in conduct that could put people at risk or undermine public confidence in social work services, for example:
+Serious shortcomings in conduct that could put people at risk or undermine public confidence in social work services.

 - criminal offences